apdl8-UA/Exercise_Unit5_website/documentation.md

 To create the taggs
 git push origin --tags to push them.

+Creating gitignore:
+I create the file in visual studio and added the content.
+then:
+git add .gitignore
+git commit -m "Added .gitignore to exclude unnecessary files" git push origin main

 To configure Git, I had to type the following: git config user.name "apdl8-UA"